microsoft/PowerToys/doc/powertoys-examples.md

 You can use search and replace or regular expressions to quickly rename your files based on criteria like date, sequence number, or custom text.
 With PowerRename, batch renaming files becomes a breeze, saving you valuable time in your post processing workflow.

-## Precise Color Selection with Color Picker
+## Precise color selection with Color Picker

 As a graphic designer, you may often need to match colors from existing images or websites.
 Manually inputting color values can be prone to errors and inconsistencies.